In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

 “We have both been so touched by the people around us who are supporting us and helping with the fundraising.
-Neil is just 32 – a young dad with so much to live for – yet research into this horrible disease is so poorly funded.
-No-one knows that the future will bring but the truth is that brain tumours kill more children and adults under the age of 40 than any other cancer.”
+Neil is just 33 – a young dad with so much to live for – yet research into this horrible disease is so poorly funded.
+No-one knows what the future will bring but the truth is that brain tumours kill more children and adults under the age of 40 than any other cancer.”

 Neil’s wife Alex tells his story: